Antony-Godwin24/Question-Paper-Generator/README.md

 2. Open your browser and navigate to `http://localhost:8080`.
 3. Register/Login to access the generator.
 4. Input the subject, difficulty, and other parameters to generate a question paper.

-## Security Note

--   **Never commit your `.env` file.** It is included in `.gitignore` to prevent accidental leakage of API keys and passwords.
--   If you suspect your keys are compromised, revoke them immediately and generate new ones.